-(i) The Council's Director, Adult Social Care fulfils the statutory role of Director for Adult Social Services (DASS). (iii) The Executive Director, Corporate and Customer Services fulfils the statutory role of Children's Services, appointed under Section 18 of the Children Act 2004. (iii) The Executive Director, Corporate and Customer Services fulfils the statutory role of Chief Finance Officer under section 151 of the Local Government Act 1972. (iv) The Executive Director, Infrastructure and Environment, left the Council on 20 May 2018. (vi) The Council's Director, Wellbeing, Public Health and Communities fulfils the statutory role of Director of Public Health. (vii) The Council's Director, Legal and Assurance fulfils the statutory role of Monitoring Officer.
+(i) The Council's Executive Director, Adult Social Care fulfils the statutory role of Director for Adult Social Services (DASS). (iii) The Executive Director, Corporate and Customer Services fulfils the statutory role of Chief Finance Officer under section 151 of the Local Government Act 1972. (iv) The Executive Director, Infrastructure and Environment, left the Council on 29 May 2018. (vi) The Executive Director, Social Care and Education, left the Council on 29 April 2018. (vii) The Council's Director, Legal and Assurance fulfils the statutory role of Monitoring Officer.